socketio/socket.io/Readme.md

   Sets a modifier for a subsequent event emission that the event will only be _broadcasted_ to sockets that have joined the given `room`.

+  To emit to multiple rooms, you can call `to` several times.

   ```js
   var io = require('socket.io')();
   io.on('connection', function(socket){